 Try to keep up with your hobbies.
 You may need to change the way you do things, or let people know how they can support you with them.
 As long as you feel safe, you don't need to stop doing what you've always done just because you have dementia.
-You might also want to try something you've never done before.
+You might also want to try something new.
 Joining groups and doing new activities can be good ways of learning about different things and getting to know people.